Wellington Civil Assault and Battery Attorneys

 I hereby expressly consent to receive automated communications including calls, texts, emails, and/or prerecorded messages.
 By reaching us by SMS, you agree to receive recurring messages from Donaldson & Weston.
 Message and data rates may apply.
 Message frequency depends on your interactions and preferences.
 You can reply STOP to optout of future messages or HELP for more information.

-By submitting this form, you agree to our Terms & acknowledge our Privacy Policy.
+By submitting this form, you agree to our Terms & acknowledge our Privacy Policy & understand that all calls are recorded for quality assurance.

 call-icCall Us Today - It's Free